Tyler-Johnston/SMS-Messages/README.md

     - -F2: Text File Message (2).
 Use this when you wish to send the first line of a text file and delete it from the text file after it is sent.
 Perfect if each line is only needed once.
     - -F3: Text File Message (3).
 Use this when you wish to send the first line of a text file and place its position at the very end of the text file.
 Perfect if you wish to cycle through content.
     - -M: Media File Message.
 Use this flag when you wish to send an image you found on the internet.
 Make sure to provide a link to the source in the message body when choosing this flag.
+If you want to include a message to go along with the image, add the message afterword the image link.
 - Message: the content you are sending to the user.
 The information provided here depends on the chosen flag
     - For "C": the message is the content that you are sending to the user
     - For "F": the message is the relative path to the text file you are trying to send the contents of.
     - For "M": the message is the link of the image you found online.
+To add an additional text message to go along the image, add the text in quotes after this link.

-For example, if you wanted to send the custom message "hello world!" to a user registered as "Tom", you would run the following command:
+For example, if you wanted to send the custom message "hello world" to a user registered as "Tom", you would run the following command:

     python main.py tom -c "hello world"